liffiton/Gen-Ed/src/codehelp/docs/dpia.md

     * Passwords are not collected or stored for regular users.
 2. **Educational Processing:**
     * Students submit coding questions through the application.
-    * These queries are processed via the OpenAI API, which retains data for a maximum of 30 days and does not use it for training its models.
+    * These queries are processed via OpenAI's API or Google's API, which retain data for a maximum of 30 days (OpenAI) or 55 days (Google).
+      Neither provider uses data submitted to their paid APIs for training their models.
     * The responses generated are stored along with user identification information.
 This allows users to reference their interactions and enables instructor oversight.